Our advice for clinicians on the coronavirus is here.

-If you have autism, the National Autistic Society have helpful advice on their website on how to deal with this uncertain time with the COVID-19.
+If you are autistic , the National Autistic Society have helpful advice on their website on how to deal with this uncertain time.

 Life can be scary and it’s okay not to feel okay.
 Remember that you matter.
 You don’t have to suffer and there are people who want to help you.
 You can get through this and feel okay again.